microsoft/vscode-docs/docs/languages/julia.md

 1. Install Julia for your platform: [https://julialang.org/downloads](https://julialang.org/downloads).
 2. Install VS Code for your platform: [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
-3. Open the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) and press **Install**; or manually install by doing the following steps:
+3. Open the Julia extension on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) and press **Install**; or manually install by doing the following steps:
     1. Start VS Code.
     2. Inside VS Code, go to the Extensions view by clicking **View** on the top menu bar and then selecting **Extensions**.
     3. In the Extensions view, search for the term "julia" in the Marketplace search box, then select the Julia extension (julialang.language-julia) and select the **Install** button.
     4. Restart VS Code.

-If you run into any issues installing the Julia VS Code extension, check out [installing an extension](/docs/editor/extension-marketplace.md), which should help clarify any issues.
+If you run into any issues installing the Julia VS Code extension, check out [install an extension](/docs/editor/extension-marketplace.md#install-an-extension), which should help clarify any issues.

 ![Julia in the VS Code Marketplace](images/julia/julia-extension-marketplace.png)